mmabardy/photo_backup/README.md

 # photo_backup
+CURRENTLY NOT WORKING...
+AT ALL!
+Basically, it only does what the example from fs_extra does

 A rust program for backing up photos from an SD card to an external media

 Goals: Copy files from SD card to an external drive and ensure integrity by confirming hashes of copied files, finally delete files from SD card to free up space.